-Dr. Silliman is the founder and curator of Digital Archive entitled “Recalling Jewish Calcutta” (www.jewishcalcutta.in).
+Jael Silliman is the founder and curator of the digital archive titled “Recalling Jewish Calcutta” (www.jewishcalcutta.in).

-Dr. Silliman is a world-renowned researcher dedicated to preserving the history of Kolkata, India’s Jewish heritage.
+Silliman is a world-renowned researcher dedicated to preserving the history of Kolkata, India’s Jewish heritage.
 Kolkata’s Jewish community came to India from Baghdad at the time of the British Raj.
 The Kolkata Jews have since left a few traces behind.
-Among them are three impressive and large synagogues, two schools, and a cemetery.
-As Dr. Silliman explains: “Today, with barely thirty Jews left in the community, most very elderly, the community lives on as a memory.
+Among them are three impressive and large synagogues, two schools and a cemetery.
+As Silliman explains: “Today, with barely 30 Jews left in the community, most very elderly, the community lives on as a memory.
 Soon those who knew Jewish Calcutta will no longer be with us.”

-Among Dr. Silliman’s many accomplishments are multiple honors, including a Senior Nehru Fulbright Scholar Award, International Human Rights Award from the Iowa City Human Rights Commission, and Outstanding Book Award for Undivided Rights: Women of Color Organizing for Reproductive Justice.
-Among her other books are Policing the National Body; Jewish Portraits, Indian Frames; and Dangerous Intersections: Feminist Perspectives on Population, Environment, and Development.
-Her articles on development and gender issues are have been published worldwide in journals and media outlets, such as Time and The Huffington Post.
+Among Silliman’s many accomplishments are multiple honors, including a Senior Nehru Fulbright Scholar Award, International Human Rights Award from the Iowa City Human Rights Commission and Outstanding Book Award for Undivided Rights: Women of Color Organizing for Reproductive Justice.
+Among her other books are Policing the National Body; Jewish Portraits, Indian Frames and Dangerous Intersections: Feminist Perspectives on Population, Environment, and Development.
+Her articles on development and gender issues are have been published worldwide in journals and media outlets including Time and the Huffington Post.

-Prior to dedicating herself full-time to preserving Kolkata’s Jewish heritage, Dr. Silliman was a tenured Associate Professor at the Women’s Studies Department at the University of Iowa.
+Prior to dedicating herself full-time to preserving Kolkata’s Jewish heritage, Silliman was a tenured associate professor at the Women’s Studies Department at the University of Iowa.

-Kolkata exhibits remarkable, but little-known, cultural diversity.
-Dr. Silliman is the leading voice in preserving it.
+Kolkata exhibits remarkable but little-known cultural diversity.
+Silliman is the leading voice in preserving it.